abentler/Federated_Learning_with_MIMIC_ICU_Data/README.md

 # Federated Learning with MIMIC ICU Data
-Author: Anna Bentler, abentler@calpoly.edu
+Author: Anna Bentler, Advisor: DongFeng Fang

-Advisor: DongFeng Fang, dofang@calpoly.edu

 Applying the OpenFL framework with the MIMIC IV dataset, which contains anonymized biometrics from ICU patients, to predict patient outcomes.